anasnadkar45/oriserve-frontend-assignment/README.md

 ```
 This will usually start the development server and open the application in your default web browser.

+# Features
+- Search NPM Packages: Users can search for NPM packages by keywords using the NPMS API.
+- Category-based Search: Displays packages based on selected categories.
+- Responsive Design: The UI is responsive, making it accessible on different screen sizes.
+- Popular Libraries & Downloads Section: Predefined sections that showcase popular libraries and package downloads.

 Alternatively, Users can see a live version of this project without having to set it up locally by using the below link